querkmachine/beeps.website/src/blog/2023-10-25-a-maker-not-a-manager.md

 tags: [mental health]
 ---

-I make no secret of the fact that I'm not particularly 'normal.
+I make no secret of the fact that I'm not particularly 'normal'.
 I've [a convoluted self-identity]({{ '/about/' | url }}), I partake in unusual hobbies, [I'm almost certainly neurodivergent]({{ '/blog/2023-05-16-let-me-tell-you-a-secret/' | url }}) in a way I've never seen benefit in having diagnosed.

 I'm weird, but I'm okay with that.
 It doesn't really affect most of the things I do.
 Pretty much everyone I know, on an individual level, is accommodating with my little weirdsies.